What is a wonder?

 Many wonders are linked to a certain place.
 The aim of Wondermondo is to list and describe such places all around our planet.
 Thus, the name “wonder” on this website means a surprising place on our planet.

 There are values that we want to preserve for future generations and which we admire.
 Often such values are called: cultural or natural heritage or monument.
 There exists also a wonderful term – landmark.

-Landmark is a feature that symbolises a certain place.
+A landmark is a feature that symbolizes a certain place.
 Often this is just a practical feature – a recognizable object that helps to identify the location.
 Nowadays it is often used in the tourism industry to designate a place that attracts tourists – thus, often a landmark is a wonder.

 Heritage frequently is a value that belongs to an individual or family and that will be inherited by the next generation.
 Similarly, we want the whole of humanity to preserve natural and man-made values for the next generations.
 Somehow the governments divide them into “natural heritage” and “cultural heritage” and their conservation is set apart in different institutions and normative acts, different people deal with each part of the heritage.